Tom Tailor: How to Encourage Offline Customers to Buy Online

 Revenue from campaigns attributed to identified sales vs. the total revenue of the online store and the retail chain.

-Data from the summary report generated on the campagins launched with Mindbox.
+Data from the summary report generated on the campagins launched with Maestra.

 Revenue from tailor-made trigger workflows: